 2020 has been a difficult year for our entire nation.
 And, as you are aware, the economic impact of the COVID-19 pandemic has hurt those in the performing arts more than most.
-You and over 50,000 others count on the American Federation of Musicians and Employers' Pension Fund (Plan) for current and future benefits.
-Now, in the face of so much uncertainty, the imperative to protect as much of those benefits as possible - for all those who have earned benefits - is even more urgent.
+You and over 50,000 others count on the American Federation of Musicians and Employers' Pension Fund for current and future benefits.
+In the face of so much uncertainty, the imperative to protect as much of those benefits as possible-for all those who have earned benefits-is even more urgent.
 For this reason, we have decided to submit a new application to the U.S. Treasury Department to save the Plan by reducing benefits.

-When our first application to reduce benefits was denied based on some technical issues, our problems didn't go away.
-In fact, they have worsened because the loss of work that has hurt so many also means a significant reduction in contributions to the Plan.
+When our first application to reduce benefits was denied last year based on technical reasons related to two actuarial assumptions, our problems did not go away.
+In fact, they have worsened because the loss of work that has hurt so many also meant a significant reduction in contributions to the Plan.
 Largely because of this, the benefit reductions required to save the Plan have increased.
-Even so, benefits under this next application are still higher than they would be if the Plan runs out of money.
-If we allow the Plan to fail, benefits would continue as usual for a while, but at the expense of those who come later.
+Even so, benefits under this next application are still higher than they would be if the Plan ran out of money.
+If we allow the Plan to fail, benefits would continue as usual for a while, but at the expense of those pensioners who come later.
 By making this collective sacrifice now, we are doing our best to secure as much as possible for everyone.

-Projections show that these benefit reductions will still allow us to stabilize the Plan, which is the right thing to do for the good of all participants.
+Projections show that these benefit reductions will allow us to stabilize the Plan, which is the right thing to do for the greater good of all participants.
 Keep reading to learn more about this second application, what happens next, and what it could mean for you.